-Just in case you aren't familiar with Béla Fleck, there are many who say he's the premiere banjo player in the world.
+Just in case you aren't familiar with Béla Fleck, there are some who say he's the world’s premier banjo player.
 Others claim that Béla has virtually reinvented the image and the sound of the banjo through a remarkable performing and recording career that has taken him all over the musical map and on a range of solo projects and collaborations.
-If you are familiar with Béla, you know that he just loves to play the banjo, and put it into unique settings.
+If you are familiar with Béla, you know that he just loves to play the banjo, often reimagining it in unique settings.

 The 15-time Grammy Award winner has been nominated in more categories than any other artist in Grammy history, and remains a powerfully creative force globally in bluegrass, jazz, classical pop, rock and world beat.

 His groundbreaking quartet Béla Fleck & The Flecktones is celebrating 30 years with a North American tour in the summer of 2018.
 Fleck and his wife Abigail Washburn took home the 2016 Grammy for Best Folk Album, and released the acclaimed follow up LP Echo in the Valley in 2017.

 The impact of fatherhood sparked Juno Concerto, a piece for banjo and orchestra, recorded with the Colorado Symphony and conducted by José Luis Gomez.
 Companion pieces to the Juno Concerto include “Griff” (G riff), featuring Béla with the Brooklyn Rider string quartet.